amyoulton/Project_Set_Up_Notes/rails_project.md

 ### To add other gems into your project for development:

-Add them into 'group :development do' method inside of Gemfile within the project, format them like gem 'gem-name'.
+Add them into 'group :development do' method inside of Gemfile within the project, format them like:
+``gem 'gem-name'
 Then, once added the required gems, run the following in terminal:

     bundle install